canbulgay/demo-v1/README.md

 - ✅ Standard npm script naming
 - ✅ Simplified project structure

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License

 MIT License - feel free to use this project for your own purposes.

+---

+**Built with ❤️ for Compatto Furnishing**